|PHY1027||Practical Physics I||2022-23|

 This module provides a broad foundation in experimental physics, upon which practical work in the stage 2 and subsequent years builds.
 It starts with a short series of lectures, supplemented with on-line quizzes, on error analysis and graph plotting.
 Laboratory work is normally undertaken in pairs, with support from demonstrators.
 Experiments are recorded in lab-books and presented as formal reports.
-One of the experiments involves working as a group and preparing and delivering oral presentation on an important physics experiment from the past in a conference-like environment.
-The final component of this module is the PHY0000 Communication and Key Skills course held in 'Opportunities Week', i.e. T1:06.
+One of the experiments involves working as a larger group.
+Preparing and delivering oral presentation on an important physics experiment from the past in a conference-like environment is another component of this module, as is the PHY0000 Communication and Key Skills course held in 'Opportunities Week', i.e. T1:06.

 Experimentation is one of the central activities of a scientist.
 Experimental observations form the bases for new hypotheses and also test scientific theories.
 In this module, you will learn to understand and apply the experimental method, develop your ability to make reliable measurements and report them in an effective and ethical manner.

 A student who has passed this module should be able to:

-General supervision and assistance are available in the laboratory from the demonstrators during the timetabled practical sessions.
-Each demonstrator conducts the initial discussion and monitors the progress of the assigned pairs, taking a pastoral role and reporting any problems to the Module Coordinator.
+General supervision and assistance are available from the demonstrators during the timetabled practical sessions.
+Each demonstrator conducts the initial discussion and monitors the progress of the assigned students, taking a pastoral role and reporting any problems to the Module Coordinator.
 Feedback is given on each experiment during a 15-minute final discussion with a demonstrator.
 For the oral presentation in the Student Conference, the assessment is made by demonstrators with partial input from the students.

 Note: The Communication and Key Skills content and activities are described in the PHY0000 component description.